qooxdoo/qooxdoo/docs/Dependencies.md

 However this is only an issue for loading the class, if we can avoid calling defer() until all the classes have been loaded then the problem disappears; this is the solution used by QxCompiler in almost all cases.
-It's important to note that a class is not fully defined until it's defer method has been called, so the exception is that any class methods which are called when defining a class (such as qx.core.Environment.get()) must make sure that the defer() method has alrfeady been called for that class.
+It's important to note that a class is not fully defined until it's defer method has been called, so the exception is that any class methods which are called when defining a class (such as qx.core.Environment.get()) must make sure that the defer() method has already been called for that class.
 In the above example, this means that mypackage.MyClassA must have q.core.Environment loaded *and* it's defer method called before the call to qx.Class.define("mypackage.MyClassA"...).

+##Is this backward compatible?
+Mostly - if you have code in a classs's .defer() method which calls methods that refer to other classes, you may find that your code breaks; this will only happen if that code is required to load another class though, so this is really quite rare.
+The typical example in Qooxdoo itself is environment checks, which typically use the .defer() method to detect br

+if you find that you have code which is called via a class's .defer() method and there is an unsatisfied depende

 ##Runtime meta data